fishdeity/iRO-Missing_Features_Additions/README.md

 # Installation Steps #

 ### Adding for Non-GPF Types ###
+- **customeffects.lua**
+  1. Make **System/unidentified_shows_item.zip** work first.
+  2. Drag this file into the System folder and it should ask to replace the current one, click yes.
 - **System/monster_size_effect_new.lub**
   1. Go into your Ragnarok folder's **System** folder (e.g. C:\Gravity\Ragnarok Online\System\).
   1. Make backup copy of your original **monster_size_effect_new.lub** first (Or you can also download from **backup_of_originals folder/System**).